MSomkar95/Microsoft-Power-BI_Business-Analysis/README.md

 # Microsoft-Power-BI_Business-Analysis
+BACKGROUND:
-Background: You are a Business Analyst at MS Bank Ltd.
+You are a Business Analyst at MS Bank Ltd.

+DETAILS:
-Details: Bank owner has asked you to analyse the bank data and come up key insights and observations which will help the bank roll new schemes to it's existing customers & also attract new customers.
+Bank owner has asked you to analyse the bank data and come up key insights and observations which will help the bank roll new schemes to it's existing customers & also attract new customers.

+TASK:
-Task: Build a dashboard and analyse the bank data to fulfill the Bank Owner's requirement.
+Build a dashboard and analyse the bank data to fulfill the Bank Owner's requirement.

-Applied Microsoft Power BI in drawing the following insights:
+INSIGHTS:

 1. Period July-December contributed to a total of 2966 numbers of customers i.e. 73% of the total existing customers with that being the peak period.

 2. Around 1955 (48.7%) of our customer base do a White collar job contributing to 78M (48.75%) to our business.
 And, around 1049 (26%) of our customer base do a Blue collar job contributing to 41M (25.6%) to our business.